Crpaxton4/NanoV/README.md

 The logic behind the cutting tool will be placed in this file.
 Currently we have an untested method to cut a sphere from a molecule, but this functionality has not be added to the GUI yet.

 ### setup.py
 This file is used to build the executable.
-More info to come.
-More information can be found in the panda3d manual. https://www.panda3d.org/manual/?title=Distributing_Panda3D_Applications
+Following the steps on the attached URL is pretty self-explanatory.
+Pretty much, just run ```python setup.py bdist_apps``` to get a self contained project that runs from a clickable executable.
+Mind you, the user must have python 3.6 installed in order for the executbale to run. https://www.panda3d.org/manual/?title=Distributing_Panda3D_Applications